Care for the elderly in Northumberland.

 We are so grateful to our staff and volunteers, who are working very hard to keep our vulnerable residents safe.
 Thank you to all our staff for their dedication, hardwork and commitment in looking after our residents during this difficult time.
 They make a difference every day.

-WE HAVE A NURSING ROOM AND RESIDENTIAL ROOM NOW AVAILABLE.
+WE HAVE A NURSING ROOM NOW AVAILABLE.

 The available nursing room is on the ground floor of the Graham Grant (Nursing) Wing.
 This room is modern, larger size with full facilities including overhead tracking plus an accessible ensuite shower, toilet and handbasin.
 Please see our video walkthrough of this room below.